Sea Star Blue Sapphire & Diamond Necklace - Cross Jewelers

 Reflected on the Sea

-This doesn’t happen often, but when it does… First star, brightest star of the evening (yes, I know it’s Venus) and a smooth night sea, a glassy sea will catch and effect the light.
-There the star is in the sky above and there it is glistening on the sea below.
+This doesn’t happen often, but when it does… the first star, the brightest star of the evening (yes, I know it’s Venus), and a smooth night sea, a glassy sea, will catch and reflect the light.
+The star is in the sky above, and there it is, glistening on the sea below.
 Again, this is rare.
-But, truly, it’s a type of magic.
+But, truly, it’s a type of seaside magic.
 I imagine this reflection happens on a lake more easily.
-On the sea it’s rare.
+On the sea, it’s rare.

 Sea Star is the proper name of a starfish with five arms.
 Our Sea Star is about a rare moment of magic.
-The blue sea sapphire center, a star (diamond) above, and a reflection below (another diamond).
+The center of our Sea Star is an oval blue sapphire with a diamond above and its reflection of a diamond below.

 This is a recent creation.
-As Keith prepared to show us this piece he said, “This is the new creation you asked for.
+As Keith prepared to show us this piece, he said, “This is the new creation you asked for.
 You’re going to love it.”
-I did, we did, the staff really loves it.
+I did, we did, and the staff really loved it.
 It’s now a staff favorite.
+And it appears our email friends love it, too.

 The Gems

-Blue sapphire – Blue sapphire usually comes from Southeast Asia.
-It’s a color nature feels generous with in this part of the world.
+Blue Sapphire – Blue sapphires typically come from Southeast Asia.
+It’s a color nature feels generous within this part of the world.
 We love blue, particularly blue that shows well after the sun goes down.
-We tend toward a lighter brighter true blue color in all of our sapphire pieces.
+We tend toward a lighter, brighter, true blue color in all of our sapphire pieces.

 Of the Creation of The Sea Star Design